AJ_Watt/Getty Images

 Who should apply: This card is best for frequent flyers who already fly with Delta Air Lines all the time.
 After all, most of the perks only work when you’re flying with the airline.

-Who should skip: If you frequently fly with airlines other than Delta, you should look at other travel credit cards instead.
-You can even consider flexible travel cards that earn American Express Membership Rewards points since these points transfer to Delta.
+Who should skip: If you frequently fly with other airlines as often as with Delta, you should look at other travel cards that earn flexible rewards such as a Membership Rewards card since those points transfer to Delta.

-Why we picked it: The Marriott Bonvoy Brilliant™ American Express® Card offers a generous welcome bonus and stellar earning rates for Marriott hotel stays.
-Cardholders start off earning 150,000 points after spending $5,000 on eligible purchases within three months of account opening.
-From there, they can earn 6X points on eligible Marriott hotel stays, 3X points on flights booked directly and restaurants worldwide and 2X points on all other purchases.
+Why we picked it: The Marriott Bonvoy Brilliant® American Express® Card offers a generous welcome bonus and stellar earning rates for Marriott hotel stays.
+Cardholders start off earning 95,000 Marriott Bonvoy bonus points after spending $6,000 in purchases within the first 6 months of card membership.
+From there, they can earn 6X points on eligible Marriott hotel stays, 3X points on flights booked directly and restaurants worldwide and 2X points on all other eligible purchases.
 A $650 annual fee applies.

 Pros

-• Up to $300 in statement credits per calendar year (up to $25 per month) for eligible purchases at restaurants worldwide and up to a $100 Marriott Bonvoy luxury property credit
+• Up to $300 in statement credits per calendar year (up to $25 per month) for eligible purchases at restaurants worldwide and up to a $100 Marriott Bonvoy property credit for qualifying charges at The Ritz-Carlton® or St. Regis® when you book direct for a two-night minimum stay using your card.

 • Automatic Platinum elite status with the Marriott Bonvoy program

-• Free night award every year on your cardmember anniversary (for stays up to 85,000 points)
+• Free night award every year on your account anniversary (for stays worth up to 85,000 points)

 Cons